 - Cut the cherry tomatoes in half.

-- Dice the onion and fry in a fry pan with 2 tsp of olive oil until caramelised.
+- Dice the onion and fry in a small fry pan with 2 tsp of olive oil until caramelised.
 Set aside to cool.

 - Roughly chop the parsley.